How to reduce your fleet’s Carbon emissions

 The world of fleet has never seen such a period of change.
 With uncertainties around tax rates, the WLTP and changes with the ULEZ becoming 24/7.
 Reducing your fleet’s CO2 emissions should be a big priority.
 More changes are set to come in future years, so fleets need to be prepared.

 Reducing carbon emissions is in the hands of the fleet managers.
-While switching to EV might not be feasible for everyone, small changes within the existing system can make a huge difference without much capital investment, and no change is too marginal.
+Whilst you still may be a few years away from switching to EVs, small changes within the existing system can make a huge difference without much capital investment, and no change is too marginal.

 1. Review your vehicle habits